scoconno/scoconno.github.io/Time/clock/notes.md

 ![image](degree.png)

 Eratosthenes in the third century developed the notion of longitude and latitude.
 It was later used by Hipparchus to identify any place on the map.
-Latitude is measured from the equator to 90&deg;  North and 90&deg; South.
-Longitude is (now) measured  180&deg;s east or west from Greenwich.
+Latitude is measured from the equator to 90&deg; north and 90&deg; south.
+Longitude is (now) measured  180&deg; east or west from Greenwich.
 Longitude and latitude seems to allow a grid that provides a unique location for any point on Earth.
 But, obviously, the degrees are too big for any practical purpose.
 Claudius Ptolemy, 200 years after Hipparchus, divided each degree into 60 parts.
 He called each division the *pars minuta prima*, or first small part.
 This is where the word 'minute' comes from.
 He divided minutes into 60 *pars minuta secunda.* This means second small part and is where our word 'second' derives.

 Note that minutes and seconds were first used as divisions of degrees.
 In 1267, Roger Bacon adopted these divisions for the hour.
 The hour was thus divided into sixty minutes and minutes into sixty seconds.